avazquezcode/gosorter/README.md

 # Important

 ⚠️ This tool was developed very quickly and just for fun :).
-It is not battle tested.
-So use please use it carefully and at your own risk!
+It is **NOT** battle tested.
+So please use it carefully and at your own risk!

 # Getting started